Step Up: All In

-What's the story?
+What's the Story?

 STEP UP: ALL IN starts off following Sean (Ryan Guzman) and his Miami dance crew, "The Mob," as they futilely attempt to secure dance jobs in Los Angeles six months after their last big gig -- a Nike commercial that paid $50,000.
 Ultimately the crew decides to go back to Miami minus Sean, who's determined to make his dreams come true.
 Moose's (Adam G. Sevani) grandparents give the down-and-out Sean a job at their dance studio -- but as a handyman, not an instructor.
 Desperate for another big break, Sean finds out about "Vortex" -- a VH1-sponsored dance competition in Las Vegas -- and convinces Moose to start a new crew.
 Together, Sean and Moose track down some former Step Up dancers -- most notably Andie (Briana Evigan) -- to join them, and their LMNTRIX crew secures a chance to win a much-coveted three-year dance contract at Vortex.
 Unfortunately for Sean, the competition includes his old hometown crew.

+The fun here is all in the dancing.
 The truth is that no one should see any of the Step Up movies (with the exception of perhaps the first one, which now has the novelty of starring young Channing Tatum and his wife, Jenna Dewan) expecting nuanced acting or a touching plot.
 Every single one involves an underdog group of dancers (or couple) trying to dance beyond people's expectations at a competition that could change their lives.
 But, as poorly acted movies go, at least this franchise has some pretty spectacular dance sequences, in both rehearsal scenes and the big competition acts.